AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

    * **None:** Select this option if you don't want to configure Document of Record for the form.

-   * **Associate Form Template as Document of Record Template:** Select the option to use an XDP form or Acro Form as a template for the Document of Record.
+   * **Associate Form Template as Document of Record Template:** Select the option to use an XDP file or Acro Form as a template for the Document of Record.
+On selecting this option, all XDP file and Acro Form available in [!DNL AEM Forms] repository are displayed.
+Select the appropriate file.

    * **Generate Document of Record:** Select the option to use an XDP form as a base template for defining the styling and appearance for the Document of Record.
-On selecting this option, all XDP files available in [!DNL AEM Forms] repository are displayed.
-Select the appropriate file.

    >[!NOTE]
    >